surge-synthesizer/surge-synthesizer.github.io/tuning_guide/Tuning-Guide.md

 and maybe a few other instruments as well, and you want them all to play in tune with each other, you'll need to load the SCL/KBM files into *each of them*.
 This makes for some repetitive work.

-And the tuning of an instrument can't be changed while it's playing.
-So if you want to change tunings between the verse and bridge of your song, you need to make another copies of your instruments to load the next tuning into, making for more repetitive work.
+Also, the Scala workflow was not designed with changing tunings in mind.
+As a basic example, if you wanted to change tunings between the verse and bridge of your song, you'd typically achieve this by making copies of your instruments to load the next tuning into, making for more repetitive work.
+While there are some ways around this limitations, it's fair to say MTS-ESP is a better fit for these needs, more below.

 There are some upsides though.
 If you want to explore multiple tuning systems being played *at the same time*, scl/kbm is still the best method we know of.
 And if you're playing one instrument at a time, the repetitive scale loading is a much lesser issue.
 Another advantage is that this has been the most common method for many years by now, meaning there's a huge amount of scales available out there to try.
+Witness our [Factory Tuning Library](#Factory-Tuning-Library).

 #### Scale file specifications